ellwould/table-view/README.md

 <br>

+>[!NOTE]
-For a list of abbreviations and there meanings used throughout this repository please refer to the README at: https://github.com/Ellwould/information_technology_and_telecommunication_abbreviations
+>For a list of abbreviations and there meanings used throughout this repository please refer to this [README](https://github.com/Ellwould/information_technology_and_telecommunication_abbreviations)